asfopoo/closest_pairs/README.md

 - Start by cloning the project
 - In a directory of you choice run $ git clone https://github.com/asfopoo/closest_pairs.git
 - Then run $ cd closest_pairs
-- Then you must install the required libraries
-- you can run $ pip3 install -r requirements.txt for easy installation
+- You most likely do not need to install any libraries but if you do you can run $ pip3 install -r requirements.txt for easy installation
 - Then to run the progam run $ python main.py

 ## Testing